 Natomas Middle School is pleased to announce that we are an authorized IB World MYP School as of January 2016.

-What is MYP?
-The MYP is designed for students aged 11 to 16.
-It provides a framework of learning which encourages students to become creative, critical and reflective thinkers.
+The MYP is designed for students age 11 to 16.
+It provides a framework of learning which encourages students to become creative, critical, and reflective thinkers.
 The MYP emphasizes intellectual challenge, encouraging students to make connections between their studies in traditional subjects and to the real world.
-It fosters the development of skills for communication, intercultural understanding and global engagement, qualities that are essential for life in the 21st century.
+It fosters the development of skills for communication, intercultural understanding, and global engagement, qualities that are essential for life in the 21st century.

 Natomas Middle School is an IB World School in partnership with Inderkum High School for the Middle Years Programme.
 These schools share a common philosophy – a commitment to high quality, challenging, international education that the Inderkum High School Partnership believes is important for our students.